mhamza08/PIXIT-Image-Editor-/README.md

-My project is a  Image Editor with Basic Image Enhancement options like cropping, rotating, colour enhancements, colour Pop and various filters.
+My project is an Image Editor named PIXIT with Basic Image Enhancement options like cropping, rotating, colour enhancements, colour Pop and various filters.

 The only library I have  which is not built in is the Python Imaging Library.